Ohio Valley Conference: Conference divisions

 Starting with the 2012–13 school year, the twelve member schools were split into two divisions for those sports where all schools competed.
 In the 2014–15 season, women's sports with twelve teams returned to a single league table, while continuing to play a divisional schedule.
 Men's basketball moved to an 18-game schedule in 2017–18, and they continued to play home-and-home versus the former divisional rivals, and they play home-and-home versus two teams from the other division, with those opponents on a rotation that sets up different pairs from year-to-year.
 The OVC returned to a single-table format after Eastern Kentucky and Jacksonville State left in 2021.

 Sports offered

-The Ohio Valley Conference currently offers championship competition in 18 NCAA sanctioned sports, with seven for men, 10 for women, and rifle for men's, women's, and coed teams.
+The Ohio Valley Conference currently offers championship competition in 19 NCAA sanctioned sports, with eight for men, 10 for women, and rifle for men's, women's, and coed teams.

 Men's sponsored sports by school

+Departing members are displayed in red.